 Symptoms of Ascending Aortic Aneurysm

-To help further determine which is worse ascending or descending aortic aneurysm, let’s look at the symptoms associated with each type.
-Symptoms of ascending aortic aneurysms can include:
+To help further determine which is worse ascending or descending aortic aneurysm, let’s look at the symptoms associated with each type. aortic aneurysm in females symptoms can include:

 - Chest pain or pressure